learn-co-curriculum/uci-mod-3-the-value-of-refactoring/README.md

 doing, at least for now, but it isn't immediately clear to others.
 If we were to apply our process for reading complex code, the entire thing can easily be considered _opaque_ code.
 It takes a tangible amount of time to figure out whats going on.
-Refactoring reduces this time - by making code clearer, the mental burden can be at least partially lifted.
+Refactoring reduces this time - by making the code clearer, the mental burden can be at least partially lifted.
 Below is the same method, refactored:

 ```ruby